ServiceStackApps/ReactChat/README.md

 The list of dependencies are maintained in jspm's `config.js` with the libraries themselves stored under `jspm_packages/` folder.

-Since we're using TypeScript we'll also need the ambient Type Definitions of both libraries:
+Since we're using TypeScript we'll also need the ambient Type Definitions for both libraries:

     c:\proj> typings install redux --ambient --save